arkhodakov/cvpr-2022-matching/experiments.md

 ## 4/2/2022 - Matching

-RigidRegistration matching method was applied.
+RigidRegistrationnoScale matching method was applied.
 The rotation of the target model is pretty close to the source CAD model, but its scale is not enough.

 On the picture:
 - Blue - ground-truth model.